jmlopezdona/claude-code-container/README.md

 **Colima Configuration:**
 By default, Colima mounts host directories with UID/GID 1000 permissions, perfectly matching our `node` user.
 No additional configuration required.

----

-This document should serve as a good guide to get started.
-Feel free to adapt and expand it according to your needs!